rafamayo/GdIT/README_gdit_assembler.md

 ```
 In this representation, the first column gives the memory location and the second column is the content.
 The content of a memory location will be either an opcode, an argument or data.

-## This Project
+## Features
-This project implements a simple two-pass assembler written in python for the above given Instruction Set.

-- **Purpose**: Converts assembly code into machine code, also handling comments within the assembly code.
+- Converts assembly code into machine code, also handling comments within the assembly code.
-- **Input**: A string containing the assembly code, which may include comments marked by semicolons (`;`).
+- Takes as input a string containing the assembly code, which may include comments marked by semicolons (`;`).

 #### First Pass: Label and Address Resolution with Comment Handling
 - **Splitting the Code**: The assembly code is split into individual lines.